The Importance of an ECE Preschool Curriculum

 • STEAM Framework

-Each child is unique and each develops at a different pace from his peers.
-Some students react better to auditory stimuli while others are more visual.
-The goal is to encourage a focus on literacy and language development and other domains such as the environment while at the same time not forcing too many worksheets.
-The objective is to provide the child with the tools he needs to become an excited learner for kindergarten and beyond.
+Each child is unique, and their developmental pace varies.
+Some students respond better to auditory stimuli, while others are more visually oriented.
+The curriculum should aim to foster literacy and language development and other areas like environmental understanding, without over-reliance on worksheets.
+The ultimate goal is to equip the child with the necessary tools to become an eager learner in kindergarten and beyond.

-The curriculum in an organized preschool learning environment will help children to reach important milestones such as speaking, readking, and writing, to master age-appropriate language skills.
-It is important to start early because language development occurs at a rapid pace in children between the ages of one and five years old.
-Daily interactions with other children and their teachers helps to develop fundamental language and literacy skills that will benefit the young learner in the long run.
+A well-structured curriculum in an organized preschool learning environment will assist children in achieving important milestones such as speaking, reading, and writing, and mastering age-appropriate language skills.
+An early start is vital as language development progresses rapidly in children aged one to five years old.
+Daily interactions with peers and teachers foster essential language and literacy skills that will serve the young learner in the long run.